Roads to Fix with Asphalt Overlay or Complete Resurface:

 - If Jim Beattie starts to fill up, then the next park to be used as a Park & Ride will be Bayridge Park

-- A new bus route will be opening up through Woodhaven subdivision/Woodhaven Drive/Cataraqui Woods Drive in the fall of 2021.
+- A new bus route will be opening up through Woodhaven subdivision/Woodhaven Drive/Cataraqui Woods Drive in the fall of 2022 (delayed a year due to COVID-19).
 This may offer closer bus stops for those residents living north of Woodbine Road and along Princess St. Stay tuned for the route details when the route has been finalized by staff in 2021

 - Why doesn’t the city use smaller buses for the feeder routes?